Best Strategies to Retire on Social Security Alone

 Move to a Cheaper Place

 Consider moving to a less expensive area to reduce your retirement cost of living.
 This time-honored tradition helps explain the on-going migration of older Americans from places like New York and Massachusetts to Florida and North Carolina.
-There are any number of vibrant small cities where you can live a very full life and cover your largest costs — housing, food, et cetera — on what you and your spouse receive from Uncle Sam.
+There is any number of vibrant small cities where you can live a full life and cover your largest costs — housing, food, et cetera — on what you and your spouse receive from Uncle Sam.
 You might even consider moving overseas to any one of the Central and South American countries that welcome American retirees with warmth, easy-going lifestyles, modern amenities and low costs of living.

-Ideally, Social Security should be just one revenue stream in your retirement income.
+Social Security should be just one revenue stream in your retirement income.
 Savings, a part-time job, and even some rental income should also be in the mix.
-But life happens — sometimes with terrible timing.
+Life happens — sometimes with terrible timing.
 If things do go sideways, know that by employing these strategies you can still have a great post-career life, courtesy of the benefits you started earning back in high school as a waitress or gas pump jockey.